Over the years, Larry was appointed by

 West Virginia attorney whose clients

-sued a broker & seller, charging failure to disclose a latent, material
+sued a broker & seller, alleging failure to disclose a known, latent property defect.

 North Dakota insurance defense